What is Cosmetic Dentistry?

-Cosmetic dentists aim to create better looking teeth in a person’s mouth.
+Cosmetic dentists aim to create better-looking teeth for each patient.
 The procedures are often elective and not necessary to a person’s dental health, but improve overall attractiveness.
 Cosmetic dentistry can address issues like tooth placement, shape, and color.
-In some cases, treatments that are performed out of necessity to replace missing teeth or correct improper alignment, both the function and form are addressed.
+In some cases, treatments that are performed out of necessity to replace missing teeth or correct improper alignment address both the function and form.

 I have a chipped tooth.
 How can this be repaired?

+Chips can occur through trauma to the teeth, certain foods, or even tooth grinding or certain wear patterns.
 Minor chips in certain teeth may be repaired by composite bonding.
-The same tooth-colored material used to fill cavities can be formed to replace missing natural material.
-Chips can occur through trauma to the teeth, certain foods, or even tooth grinding or certain wear patterns.
+The same tooth-colored material used to fill cavities can be used to replace missing natural material.

 Can silver fillings be replaced by composite resin fillings for a more discreet look?

 Yes, in most cases metal alloy fillings can be replaced by composite resin or other durable, natural-looking materials.
-Silver-colored fillings appear dark in the mouth, and serve as an obvious reminder than a person had dental work done.
+Silver-colored fillings appear dark in the mouth and serve as an obvious signal that a person has had dental work done.
 The teeth will appear lighter and healthier with tooth-colored fillings.